Updated April 24, 2026

 median annual salary

-You'll spend $32k and 2.3 years to start earning $61k — that's roughly 7 months to pay back your training investment, faster than most associate-degree health care paths.
+You will spend $32,000 and 2.3 years to start earning $61,000 — that is 6 months to pay back your training costs, faster than most associate-level health care careers.

 Salaries vary by location and setting.
 Medical Laboratory Technicians in metropolitan areas and specialty practices typically earn more than the national median.